spuckhafte/breezer.js/README.md

     }
 }
 ```
-States are special values that when referred in message payload in a special way as string, update their reference in the original message as their value change.
+States are special values that, when referenced in the message payload using a specific "stringy" format, update their reference in the original message as their values change.

-We mention them inside strings using the `$` reference, like this:<br>
+We mention them inside strings using the `dollar reference`, like this:<br>
 `$statename$`.

-We can also do operations on states, only when they lie inside `<< ... >>`
+You can also do operations on states, only when they lie inside `<< ... >>`
 ```js
 // js methods
 {